radiant-law/docassemble-docusign/README.md

 See the DocuSign API documentation for information on the features that are available in DocuSign envelopes.

+The `generate_anchor` function has an optional argument `uid` that will add an additional section to the anchor.
+Use this is if you want to distinguish between tags of the same type.

 When generating documents, use the `make_document_base64` function to convert the document to Base64 before adding it to the object.

 `make_document_base64` accepts a path to a document.
 If you want to use a dynamically-generated document in a Docassemble interview,